 I was told a few times to read this book by people on Instagram after they’d seen I had visited Myanmar (Burma).
 It’s a great insight into what Colonial Burma was like back when the British ruled.
 George Orwell gives his frank and honest opinions on how the British behaved and what the Burmese thought of them.

 I think this would have been a great book to read before going to Burma and therefore knowing some background history of the colonial times.

-The Great Railway Bazaar– Paul Theroux
+11. The Great Railway Bazaar by Paul Theroux

 Perfect for travelling THE WORLD BY TRAIN

 Paul Theroux is possibly one of the best travel writers out there.
-In this book he takes a journey from London through Europe to and around Asia via India, Sri Lanka, Malaysia, Japan and then Russia.
+In this book, he takes a journey from London through Europe to and around Asia via India, Sri Lanka, Malaysia, Japan and then Russia.
 I really love the idea of old train travel and this book captures that perfectly and it left me feeling like I had been born in the wrong era.

-The Beach– Alex Garland
+12. The Beach by Alex Garland

 Perfect for travelling THAILAND & PHILIPPINES!